josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 This distinction matters because virality can otherwise be mistaken for cause.

-The symbol travelled because people already had reasons to recognise it, routes through which to circulate it and practices through which to adapt it.
+The symbol travelled because people already had:

+- reasons to recognise it;
+- routes through which to circulate it;
+- practices through which to adapt it;
+- social knowledge through which to interpret it.

 ---